Milo Mazurkiewicz: Death

 On 6 May 2019, Mazurkiewicz was supposed to have an appointment with a psychologist in Warsaw; it was never confirmed if they appeared.

 Information about their death appeared on 17 May on the Facebook page of the Stonewall Group, which reported that the activist died on 6 May after they jumped from the Łazienkowski bridge in Warsaw.
 Their death has been attributed to the high rates of transphobia in Poland.

 A widely publicized post Milo wrote for their Facebook account on 2 May illustrated their state of mind during their final days:I'm fed up.
 I'm fed up with being treated like a piece of shit.
 I'm fed up with people (psychologists, doctors, therapists) telling me I can't be who I am because I don't look like that.
 Treating me as if it was all in my head and telling me I need papers proving it.
 Caring more about how I dress than how I feel.
 Telling me that it's good that my chosen name is neutral-sounding, that it's good my body is not extremely feminine, that it's good I haven't come out at work (yet).
 Telling me that maybe I should stop being (trying to be) myself and wait until other doctors and therapists decide I can.
 I'm fed up of all of that.
 Sometimes it makes me fight even more.
 Sometimes it makes me want to end it all and stop my life right here.
 Sometimes it just makes me want to cry.
 I wish I could see any hope on the horizon.
 I wish I could hear another answer than “some day, eventually, it's gonna be better”.
 I wish I could feel alive today, at this moment.Their last post, saying "I'm sorry", has a timestamp of 6 May, 14:51 GMT+1.
+A friend reported Mazurkiewicz missing to Poznań police on 8 May.

-Mazurkiewicz's body was found in Vistula on 15 May, roughly nine days after they were last seen.
+Mazurkiewicz's body was found in the Vistula on 15 May, roughly nine days after they were last seen.
+Mazurkiewicz's identity was confirmed six weeks later through DNA testing.
 They were cremated and buried in their hometown of Złotów.